5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 But you gave in, because no-one cared for your perspective?

-With a sense of accomplishement, the leader declares the proposal as “accepted”…
+The leader, with a sense of accomplishement, declares the proposal as “accepted”…

 Some days later, I go for a walk with the participant who brought the proposal forward.
 I ask her: